-For more specific information about upcoming classes across the state, please visit the Cornell Pest Management Education Program Calendar.
+For more specific information about upcoming classes across the state, please visit the NYS DEC training calendar.

 Wayne County works with our regional specialist teams to host training in preparation to take the pesticide certification exam.
-We usually host it every other year, with the last one in 2015.
-Workshop is happening in 2017, info is below.
+We will be hosting a training in 2019.
+Stay tuned for more info.

 Many of the items below are a place marker for a future training.
 Keep watch back here throughout the winter meeting season.
 I will post upcoming workshops in the area.

 Pesticide Training at CCE Ontario County: Anyone interested in obtaining a pesticide certification and meets the D.E.C. experience/education requirements or current applicators seeking pesticide re-certification credits should attend.
 This training is NOT a 30-hour certification course.